Bira/octopus-carnival/_drafts/lphr-scene-13.md

 dumped most of what they had into the organization.
 So our shopping spree here is very anticlimatic.

-- Rosalia buys a second pouch and 12 paper cartridges of pistol ammunition so she can finally use her Gunslinger trait with the pistol we found a while back.
+Rosalia buys a second pouch and 12 paper cartridges of pistol ammunition so she can finally use her Gunslinger trait with the pistol we found a while back.
 That costs her $16.

+    [Author] You might remember she made a note to do this "as soon as possible" back in Scene 06.

 Next, I will distribute some of the potions they have stashed in the Wasp Nest here.